FellowHashbrown/virus.sh/README.md

 * `cd` - Changes the current directory to one you specify
 * `rm` - Removes a file or directory from the filesystem (This should only be used with virus files but can also be used on regular files)
 * `cat` - Prints out a files contents.
 (Note: This version of the `cat` command will only print out confusing-looking HEX bytes instead of actual text \[Use the `tutorial` command if you're confused])
+* `restore` - Restores a file that was deleted by the virus to its original location
 * `trace` - Traces a deleted file to show what the source of its deletion was.
 If it was by a virus file, it will show the second-level parent directory that is above it)
     * For example, if a virus exists like this `/root/usr/bin/temp/virus_file.py`, then it will only return `/root/usr/bin`
     * This just makes it a little more difficult rather than giving you the folder that it came in
-* `chunks` - This will display the last virus file deleted and will show how many are left
-* `mntr` - This will display the last deleted file, and it will show how quickly files are being deleted from the system
+* `mntr` - This will display the last deleted file, and it will show how quickly files are being deleted from the system.
+  In addition, information about the deleted/remaining virus files and restored/deleted files will appear.
-* `track` - You can use this to manually keep track of the virus files and where they exist, if you've already found one before that you can't delete yet
+* `track` - You can use this to manually keep track of the virus files and where they exist, if you've already found one before that you can't delete yet.
 * `exit` - If you run this command while in a game, it will save your progress and return you to the main menu.
 If you run this from the main menu, you will exit the game overall.

 ## Feedback and Suggestions